Is it Illegal to Work 'Off the Clock?'

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Whether it's an ambitious employee staying late to finish a project or a worker required to come in early to help set up a worksite, "off the clock" work, work that is unpaid or doesn't count toward overtime, is often illegal.
-The Fair Labor Standards Act (FLSA), which applies to most workers, requires that employees be paid overtime when working beyond 40 hours a week for all work done for their employers.
+Whether an ambitious employee stays late to finish a project or a worker is required to come in early to help set up a worksite, off-the-clock work — work that is unpaid or doesn't count toward overtime — is often illegal.
+The Fair Labor Standards Act (FLSA), an important federal employment law that applies to most workers, requires that employers compensate employees with overtime pay when working more than 40 hours a week.

 The Fair Labor Standards Act

-Work that is off the clock is any work done for an employer which isn't compensated and not counted towards a worker's weekly hours for overtime purposes.
-Federal law defines "employ" to include "suffer or permit to work."
-This means that if an employer requires or allows employees to work, that time generally requires compensation.
+Work that is off the clock refers to unpaid wages for work done for an employer.
+The extra hours are not counted toward an employee's workweek hours for overtime pay purposes.
+Federal law defines "employ" as "suffer or permit to work."
+If an employer requires or allows employees to work, that on-duty time generally requires compensation.

-An employer may still be required to pay a worker whose work is "suffered."
-Suffered work means the employee engages in work that isn't requested but allowed, such as working extra, unpaid hours in order to help colleagues.
+An employer may still need to compensate a worker for work categorized as suffered.
+Suffered work means the employee engages in work that isn't requested but allowed, such as working extra, unpaid hours to help co-workers.

-Off the clock work can take a variety of forms and can even include work done offsite.
-Common examples of off the clock work include allowing or requiring:
+Off-the-clock work can take various forms and can even include work done offsite.
+Common examples of off-the-clock work include allowing or requiring:

 - Unpaid preparation, such as setting up a restaurant before a shift, loading or warming up trucks, transferring equipment, or preparing a worksite

-- Unpaid 'administrative' work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's own time
+- Unpaid administrative work, like completing paperwork, meeting with management, reviewing patient charts, or undergoing training done on an employee's time

 - Unpaid rework, such as when an employee is asked to redo a project or correct errors without pay

 - Waiting for work when none is immediately available.
-Time between assignments or time in which the employee is required or allowed to wait for a task count as work that must be paid.
+The time between assignments or time the employee is required or allowed to wait for a task counts as work that must be paid.

 Recovering Back Wages for Off-the-Clock Work

-Since off-the-clock work is often illegal, employees who file a complaint with the Department of Labor may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
-Employees may be able to recover liquidated damages equal to what they're owed, essentially allowing them to recoup double the back pay they're entitled to.
+Since off-the-clock work is often illegal, employees who file a complaint with the Department of Labor's Wage and Hour Division (WHD) may be able to recover up to three years of back wages for unpaid hours or unpaid overtime.
+Employees may recover liquidated damages equal to what they're owed, allowing them to recoup double the back pay they're entitled to.

-Such damages are the norm and can only be avoided by an employer showing that he or she acted in "good faith," having made a special investigation into the application of the FLSA to a particular type of employee.
-Employees may also be able to recover attorney's fees if they have won a claim for back pay.
+Such damages are typical and can only be avoided if an employer demonstrates good faith by conducting a special investigation into applying the FLSA to a specific type of employee.
+Employees may also recover attorney's fees if they win a claim for back pay.

 It's often illegal to work off the clock.
-If you're an employee who has been working off the clock, an attorney may be able to help you file a claim for back pay, understand whether you're covered by the FLSA, or answer your questions about your rights as a worker.
-You can find out more today by speaking with an employment lawyer in your jurisdiction.
+If you're an employee who has been working off the clock, an attorney may be able to help you file a claim for back pay, understand whether you're covered by the FLSA, and answer your questions about your rights as a worker.
+You can learn more by speaking with an employment lawyer in your jurisdiction.

 Next Steps